 L. Task Force Work Plan

+Work plans will be developed that will outline the steps to achieve the development of the comprehensive plan.
 During the first year, the Task Force developed a five-year work plan (2012 to 2016) for review by lead regulatory agency in consultation with the other appropriate agencies and tribal governments.
-The first work plan contains first year specific tasks and projected five year conceptual work plan needed to meet the permit requirement of a comprehensive plan for PCBs.
-Each year, a work plan with specific activities for the upcoming year will be submitted.
+The first work plan contains first year specific tasks and projected five year conceptual work plan needed to meet the permit requirement of a comprehensive plan for PCBs..
+The work plan will be updated and revised as needed to reflect specific upcoming Task Force activities.
 The work plan will clearly demonstrate a relationship to development of a comprehensive plan.
+The Task Force will address agency comments and revise the plan as needed.

 M. Annual Report

-The Task Force will address agency comments and revise the annual plan as needed.
-The revised work plan will be submitted to the agencies for final approval.
-The agencies will approve the work plan and confirm that the work plan will meet regulatory requirements with respect to permit compliance and activities required to develop a comprehensive plan.
+The Task Force will prepare an annual report intended to document Task Force progress and serve as a public education tool.
+The report may include a brief summary of work plan progress, key findings from toxics management plans, public education and outreach activities, findings from environmental studies, and Task Force accomplishments.

 Table 1 Amendment and Signatory Tacking